 |Ally Bank||$500 in first 90 days, then up to $1,000||$500 in first 90 days, then $5,000|

 |Bank of America||Varies||$5,000|

 |Capital One||$1,000 for 360 Checking; $600 for non-360 accounts||$5,000|

 |Chase||Depends on the account type and a case-by-case basis||Depends on the account type and a case-by-case basis|

 |Citi®||$1,500 to $2,000, depending on the account type||$5,000 to $10,000 depending on the account type|

 |Navy Federal Credit Union||$1,000||$3,000 to $5,000, depending on the account type|

-In the event you reach your daily ATM withdrawal limit and still need more cash, you can make a PIN-based purchase at a retailer.
-Many retailers allow up to $100 cash back with a purchase.
+In the event you reach your daily ATM withdrawal limit and still need more cash, you can make a PIN-based debit card purchase at a retailer.
+Many retailers allow up to $100 in cash back at checkout with a purchase.